How to Plan the Perfect October Deer Hunt

 Biological evidence essentially proves that the so-called October lull is a myth.
 Still, many bowhunters have trouble finding bucks in early October.
 I’d never call it my favorite time of year.
 But every so often, conditions are such that they blend early-season predictability with pre-rut piss and vinegar.
-That’s what happened last year on October 6, when my wife killed one of her best bucks yet.
+That’s what happened on October 6 two years ago, when my wife killed one of her best bucks yet.
 Things unfolded like a classic early-season hunt, but it was a full month after our opener.
 You might not get these circumstances every year—but when the cocktail mixes perfectly, your chances of killing a good buck are outstanding.
-Here’s what you need.
+Here are the three ingredients you need to pull it off.

 By early October, transition is in the air.
 Many bow seasons have been open for weeks.
 Corn is being cut, acorns are falling, and summer browse is dying.
 But bucks don’t abandon late-summer patterns all at once, and the pre-rut is still weeks away.
 The goal is to find a homebody buck that’s clinging to the easy life of September—but also apt to be amped up by the year’s first real cold front.